Hierarchy

 Hierarchy #

-What happens when a viewer looks at your design and doesn’t know where to start?
+What happens when a viewer looks at your design and does not know where to start?
+They get confused.
+They miss the main point.
+They move on.
 Hierarchy is the principle you use to prevent this confusion.

-It’s the art of creating a visual “to-do list” for the viewer’s eye, telling them exactly where to look first, second, and third.
+Hierarchy is the art of creating a visual “to-do list” for the viewer’s eye, telling them exactly where to look first, second, and third.

-Hierarchy isn’t just one concept; it’s two:
+Hierarchy is not just one concept; it is two:

 2. Hierarchy of Flow: Using layout, proximity and separation, and alignment to guide the viewer through a sequence.